nhsengland/fdp-design-guide/docs/index.md

 ### Chart colours
 We recommend to stick to no more than five different variables (colours or tints) on a graph or other chart type, otherwise your visualisation will be confusing.
 If you need to plot more than 5 variables, you should consider alternative ways to visualise this information.

-Use the colours listed below, which have been testd for accessbilty, in this order:
+Use the colours listed below, which have been tested for accessibility, in this order:

 - <p class="inline-container">Dark Blue<span class="colour-rect" style="--colour: #12436D; --txt_clr: white">#12436D</span></p>
 - <p class="inline-container">Turquoise<span class="colour-rect" style="--colour: #28A197; --txt_clr: white">#28A197</span></p>